-Whether it’s going for a walk to take a break from your studies, or signing up to take your place in the starting XV at Twickenham for the famous Varsity Match, everyone can get active at Oxford.
+Whether it’s going for a walk to take a break from your studies, or keeping up your individual training to take your place in the starting XV at Twickenham for the famous Varsity Match, everyone can get active at Oxford, even during current restrictions.
 Our campaign is designed to help you get involved in sport and physical activity, no matter how seriously or casually you wish to take it.
 A growing body of research is highlighting the many benefits that getting active has, from mental health, through to life expectancy and even academic performance.
-While Oxford has a truly world class pedigree when it comes to sport, we want to spread the simple message that sport really is for everyone.
-So whether you have ambitions of becoming a Full Blue, or simply want to meet some new friends and make some positive lifestyle choices, we want to help everyone at Oxford enjoy getting active, and experience the many benefits that come along with doing so.
+We want to spread the simple message that physical activity really is for everyone.
+So whether you have ambitions of becoming a Full Blue, or simply want to make some positive lifestyle choices, we want to help everyone at Oxford enjoy getting active, and experience the many benefits that come along with doing so.

-If sport is not for you, the benefits of simply making a small change, such as taking a brisk walk each day, can also be hugely important, and should not be underestimated.
+If online classes, individual training or outdoor exercise is not for you, the benefits of simply making a small change, such as taking a brisk walk each day, can also be hugely important, and should not be underestimated.

 Oxford is a beautiful, compact and walkable city.
-There are also some great schemes for bike hire, so get some fresh air and save some money on your bus fares.
+There are also some great cycle paths and routes, so get some fresh air, in whatever way you choose.

 “There are huge benefits to sport and physical activity, with some fantastic clubs and opportunities across the University for students.